CMB-BNU/DeepASmRNA/README.md

 ## Running example

-You can run the example by run.sh
+You can run the example by run_example.sh

 ## Citation: